richardszhu/alarm-tracker/README.md

 # alarm-tracker aka Golden Bear Hibernation Tracker
-An alarm app that automatically tracks sleep duration and uploads it to Google Fit.
-For those who don't like Fitness wearables.
+An alarm app that automatically tracks sleep duration and uploads it to Google Fit without the need for expensive and inconvenient  fitness wearables.
+Meant to create discipline and record useful sleep data.

 ## Resources